Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Once you click on the correct app, a window pops up with two options.
 You can either Create the Shortcut immediately or go to the Advanced settings.

-The Advanced Settings give you the option to flag the app as a game, so it end up on the Games Row and not with the rest of your apps.
+The Advanced Settings allow you to flag the app as a game, so it ends up on the Games Row and not with the rest of your apps.

 In most cases, you’re just going to click on Create Shortcut.

-A small message box appears at the bottom of the screen telling you the process could take up to twenty seconds.
+A small message box at the bottom of the screen tells you the process could take up to twenty seconds.
 In my experience, it never took longer than five seconds.

-Once that’s done, TV App Repo goes directly to the normal app installation process.
+Once that’s done, TV App Repo goes directly to the regular app installation process.

 Two clicks later, and you’re done.

-You can click out of TV App Repo and go back to your Apps page to see the new shortcut.
+You can click out of TV App Repo and return to your Apps page to see the new shortcut.

-As I mentioned earlier, this method creates a shortcut that acts exactly like any other Leanback shortcut.
+As I mentioned, this method creates a shortcut that acts exactly like any other Leanback shortcut.

 You can add it to your Favorites Row or launch it from your Apps page directly.

-For Custom Images: Android TV App Launcher Builder
+TV App Repo Alternative For Custom Images: App Launcher Builder

-If you’re the type of person that wants a little more control over the process, then you’re going to like this next method.
+If you’re the type of person that wants a little more control over the process, then you’re going to like the following method.

-This method is slower than just going through the TV App Repo app.
-However, it gives you the ultimate in flexibility when you create your shortcuts.
+This alternative method is slower than just going through the TV App Repo app.
+However, it gives you more flexibility when you create your shortcuts.

-Best of all, you’ll be able to do almost everything from the comfort of your PC or laptop.
-We’ll only be switching over to your Android TV for the very last step.
+Best of all, you can do almost everything from the comfort of your PC or laptop.
+We’ll only switch to your Android TV for the last step.

 Pros: